 The system of file ownership applies a lot more fruitfully in server maintenance.
 If you have shell access to a server you will certainly need to understand file manipulation and taking over file permissions.
-For example the installation of many common web scripts require edits to the database information.
-Taking ownership of these files will keep you out of harms way should a hacker get into the server console.
+For example, the installation of many common web scripts requires edits to the database information.
+Taking ownership of these files will keep you out of harm’s way should a hacker get into the server console.

 Putting it all Together

 Now with all of these new commands you should start experimenting briefly in the console of your choice.
 A great place to start building your knowledge is wildcards and selecting files from within your OS.
 As a DOS and Linux user myself I would suggest practicing with lighter commands at first, so as not to risk any damage to your files and directories.

 rm command and some faulty wildcard matches.
 If you’re planning on deleting anything try running your wildcard selectors under

 ls first.
 This will return the list of files you wish to delete, and if everything looks chummy you can always run the command right afterward!
 In any terminal window simply press the up arrow key to bring back your last command input.
 Delete the